PEM-Humboldt/biotablero-search-backend/README.md

 Aerich only generates schema changes.
 For data insertion, a script was created to initialize the database using Tortoise and execute the inserts through the corresponding function.

 #### **First-Time Setup**
-When starting the services for the first time, you must run the following command to populate the database:
+When starting the migration for the first time, you must run the following command to populate the database:

 ```
 python -m app.utils.post_migrate